Johor: Economy

+With the establishment of the Johor-Singapore Special Economic Zone, the state is set to rival Klang Valley, the main economic region in Malaysia, in the next decade.

 Johor benefits from Singaporean investors and tourists due to its close proximity to Singapore.
 From 1990 to 1992, approved Singaporean investments in Johor amounted to about US$500 million in 272 projects.
 In 1994, the investment from Singapore was nearly 40% of the state's total foreign investment.
 The state also had a policy of "twinning with Singapore" to promote their industrial development, which increased the movement of people and goods between the two.
 The close economic links between the two began with the establishment of the Indonesia–Malaysia–Singapore Growth Triangle (SIJORI Growth Triangle) in 1989.